crosscompute/crosscompute-docs/docs/automation-framework/README.md

     # path to markdown template that defines the footer
     path: footer.md

-  # layout to use by default when rendering this resource
+  # layout to use by default when rendering this automation
   layout: output

-  # format to use by default when rendering this resource
+  # format to use by default when rendering this automation
   format: pdf
 ```